saveourtool/diktat/info/guide/guide-chapter-4.md

 ```

 Nevertheless, if you use Java libraries extensively, you will have to use nullable types and enrich your code with `!!` and `?` symbols.
-Avoid using nullable types for Kotlin stdlib (declared in [official documentation](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/)) avoid using nullable types.
+Avoid using nullable types for Kotlin stdlib (declared in [official documentation](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/)).
-Try to use initializers for empty collections. ), and try using initializers for empty collections.
-For example: If you want to initialize a list instead of using `null` use `emptyList()`.
+Try to use initializers for empty collections.
+For example, if you want to initialize a list instead of `null` use `emptyList()`.

 **Invalid example**:
 ```kotlin